 Mortgage Refinance Tax Deductions on Rental Properties?

-As noted earlier, you may be able to tax deduct your closing costs on rental investment properties.
+As noted earlier, you may be able to tax deduct your closing costs on rental investment properties and second home refinancing.
 You also may deduct the points that you paid up front.
-I may save you money to get the facts on investment property and second-home refinances.
+I may save you money to get the facts on investment property refinances.
 In your capacity as the proprietor of an investment property, you have the opportunity to assert deductions to counterbalance rental revenue and reduce your tax burden.
 In general, you can deduct eligible rental expenditures (such as mortgage interest, property taxes, interest, and utilities), operational costs, and expenses related to repairs.

 Some of the closing costs that you can deduct on your investment property include: